QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 Choose QuickBooks Online If:

-- You want the smoothest, fastest migration with minimal disruption
+- You want the lowest-friction migration with minimal disruption

 - Your accountant requires QuickBooks for their workflow

-- You require robust inventory management and job costing
+- You require inventory management, sales orders, or job costing (Plus plan or higher)

 Choose Xero If: